MicrosoftDocs/visualstudio-docs/docs/python/data-science-and-analytical-applications-workload.md

 - [Python and Anaconda](../python/overview-of-python-tools-for-visual-studio.md)
 - [F# with the .NET framework](/dotnet/fsharp/)
 ::: moniker range="vs-2017"
 - [R and Microsoft R Client](../rtvs/index.md)
 ::: moniker-end

 ![Data Science and Analytics Applications workload in the Visual Studio installer](media/workload/data-science-workload.png)

-::: moniker range="vs-2019"
-(For R we recommend [Azure Notebooks](https://notebooks.azure.com) for R work.)
-::: moniker-end

 ::: moniker range="vs-2017"
 Python and R are two of the primary scripting languages used for data science.
 Both languages are easy to learn and are supported by a rich ecosystem of packages.
 Those packages address a wide range of scenarios such as data acquisition, cleaning, model training, deployment, and plotting.
 F# is also a powerful functional-first .NET language that’s suited for a wide variety of data processing tasks.
 ::: moniker-end

 ::: moniker range="vs-2019"
 Python is a primary scripting language used for data science.
 Python is easy to learn and is supported by a rich ecosystem of packages.
 Those packages address a wide range of scenarios such as data acquisition, cleaning, model training, deployment, and plotting.
-F# is also a powerful functional-first .NET language that’s suited for a wide variety of data processing tasks.
+F# is also a powerful functional-first .NET language that's suited for a wide variety of data processing tasks.
+(For the R language we recommend [Azure Notebooks](https://notebooks.azure.com).)
 ::: moniker-end

 <!--Note link on the image because this one is large -->